 Hot desking is a system used in an office or coworking space where some or all of the desks are available for anybody to use as requested.
 Hot desking allows teams to move around an office space, encouraging collaborative working.

 A fixed or dedicated desk is a desk designated to a specific individual or business within an open-plan office space.

 A virtual office allows you to get the benefit of a registered address and telephone number but with no physical office space.
 Providers of virtual offices can handle your mail and telephone enquiries as part of the cost package.

-Often based within a flexible office, incubators and accelerators offer office space, as well as capital in some cases, and expertise to build a business.
+Often based within a flexible office, incubators and accelerators offer office space, expertise, and in some cases capital to help entrepeneurs build their business.
 Space is usually taken for a finite amount of time, i.e. that company will either succeed where it is able to grow out of the space, or it doesn’t and it folds.

 A licence agreement between a flexible office space provider and a member.
 Memberships are offered on flexible terms and are usually paid on a monthly basis.